josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/20251201_December_2025/20251214_keel_row_for_days.md

 Starting to think a lot of men need scrubbing with wire brushes, but each to their own, I suppose.
 Perhaps some people like it.

 ---

+I'm now having to retrain the LLM which we now use in the MOJ, to understand what "dual use" means, and that it's not some greater philsophical concept.

+Fucking hell.

+It inititally described it as a thought experiement.
+I wish, achei.

+---